“NEW TECH Yard Hydrant”

 The hydrant for the garden and the orchard, after being left off during the fall and winter, was so stiff that my wife had a very difficult time even trying to turn it on.
 It got to the point where she couldn’t.
 I had to do that for her.

 So, I finally gave up trying to fix the old style hydrants and started looking for a better way to build a yard hydrant.
-In casual conversation with a neighbor one afternoon he made a comment wondering why smaller water lines didn’t have valves which shut off like larger water lines.
+In casual conversation with a neighbor one afternoon he made a comment wondering why smaller water lines didn’t have valves which shut off like larger city water lines.
 The valve is a simple one which you turn by using a long rod with a device on the end which has notches that insert over protrusions on the valve.
 You reach down into the hole, where the valve is located, insert the notches on the end of the rod into the valve handle and turn.
 With that idea the direction for the development of a new type of frost proof yard hydrant began in earnest.

 After many ideas have been tried and tested using many prototypes there is now a frost proof hydrant which eliminates virtually all the problems of the old style hydrants, and has additional benefits.
 It’s the NEW TECH Yard Hydrant.